 - FLUXUS hydrogen flowmeters measure from the safe side – the outside of the pipe.
 The installation does not require any opening of the pipeline and is usually carried out during ongoing operation.
 The measuring device is not subject to wear and tear and it does not pose any leakage risk.

 - The acoustic measuring method is characterized by its exceptional dynamics – independent of the flow direction (bidirectional).
 This makes it possible to record even the lowest flow velocities as well as the highest.

 - Explosion protection is no issue.
 Both certified transmitters and transducers cover the relevant explosion group IIC (ATEX / IECEx).

 - Sophisticated analytical functionalities allow for determination of hydrogen purity as well as the proportion of hydrogen in natural gas-hydrogen mixtures.

 Hydrogen Flow from Production to the Consumer

-The application range of FLEXIM’s FLUXUS G gas flowmeters covers the entire value chain of the hydrogen economy, regardless of its method of production.
+The application range of FLEXIM’s FLUXUS G hydrogen measurement instruments covers the entire value chain of the hydrogen economy, regardless of its method of production.
 These are: